 This blog will comprise of writers and content developers with their unique strength, the contribution from staff already working for the organization in various departments such as sales & marketing, technical, research & development, product, brand, public relation to customer services department; and staff who understand the brands and its target audiences.

 For an advocacy group with specific aim and objectives, the single-author blog will be the preferred choice.

-As time passes and interested members join the group, it can be upgrade to multi-author blog.
+As time passes and interested members join the group, it can be upgraded to multi-author blog.

-Personal blog are based on personal experiences, teaching people the topics you love, sharing your traveling experiences or your journey towards overcoming an illness and achieving a tough specific goal.
+A personal blog is based on personal experiences, teaching people the topics you love, sharing your traveling experiences or your journey towards overcoming illness and achieving a tough specific goal.